The best early Apple deals for this Amazon Prime Day

 Sadly, yes.
 You need to be a Prime subscriber to take part in the Apple Prime Day sales.
 It’s not called Prime Day for any old reason.

 An Amazon Prime membership costs £7.99 a month or £79 for a year.
-Signing up couldn’t be easier, all you need to do is go to the Amazon Prime landing page and enter your details.
+Signing up couldn’t be easier, too, all you need to do is go to the Amazon Prime landing page and enter your details.

 Savvy shoppers who don’t have a Prime subscription yet will want to sign up for a 30-day free trial.
 This will still gain you access to the sale.
 If you sign up for the free trial today, you’ll gain access to both the early Prime Day deals and the Prime Day event itself because a free trial lasts 30 days.
-Once you’re all done shopping, just cancel your membership and you won’t be charged.
+Once you’re finished shopping, just cancel your membership and you won’t be charged.
 Thank us later.

 What to expect from Prime Day Apple deals in 2022?